 If you’re looking for a way to directly reach your customers and prospects in a place they’re checking at least once a day, then email marketing is the answer to your problems.

-In this post, we’ll answer all your questions about small business email marketing, including:
+One of the best strategies for email marketing is through sending targeted emails.
+In this post, we’ll answer all your questions about targeted emails, including:

 - Why is email marketing important?

 - How does targeted email marketing work?

 - What are email marketing best practices?

 First things first: Let’s define the term.
 Email marketing is a digital marketing strategy that allows you to send email messages directly to your email list, a subset of your email list, or a list of email addresses.

 The purpose of email marketing is to: